 Nobody is perfect.
 We’ve been married for 6 years, and I’m still too impatient.
 But I’m happy to say (without sounding braggy), for the most part, this is true of both of us because we work to make is true.
 If most of this chapter does not describe you and your fiance before you get married, you have some work to do before you get there.

 Parenting tip: This is one thing I’m going to tell my girls when they get close to dating age.
-If they put the boy’s name they like in this chapter, and it doesn’t fit, he’s not the one.
+If they put the boy’s name they like in this chapter, and it doesn’t fit (or very closely fit), he’s not the one.

 Make sure you are on the same page.

-If one of you have different religions, there will be problems.
+If you have different religions, there will be problems.

 If one of you wants to move to Wisconsin to make cheese and the other wants to stay close to family, there will be problems.